Author: Ameeba

 Conceptual Example Code

-Below is a conceptual example of how an attacker might exploit this vulnerability.
-The malicious payload is sent via a POST request to a vulnerable endpoint:
+The following is a conceptual example of how an attacker might exploit this vulnerability.
+The attacker sends a POST request with a malicious payload to a vulnerable endpoint.

 POST /vulnerable/endpoint HTTP/1.1